goldbergyoni/nodebestpractices/sections/errorhandling/returningpromises.md

 </p>
 </details>

-### The right way to go: declare the function that returns a promise as async
+### Code example: Tagging the function that returns a promise as async

 <details><summary>Javascript</summary>
 <p>